DevExpress/devextreme-documentation/concepts/Common/Integration Guides/50 Use MUI components in your DevExtreme application/50 Use MUI components in your DevExtreme application.md

 ## DevExtreme components inside MUI components

-The `src/MUI-Form-with-DX-editors.tsx` file contains a MUI form with DevExtreme inputs.
+The `src/MUI-Form-with-DX-editors.tsx` file contains an MUI form with DevExtreme inputs.

 ### Form context and hooks

-The `FormControl` MUI component is simple in comparison with its DevExtreme counterpart.
-Its purpose is to keep track of form state.
+The `FormControl` MUI component is simple in comparison to its DevExtreme counterpart.
+Its purpose is to keep track of the form state.
 Inputs and labels can access this data with the `useFormControlContext` hook.

 Since DX inputs do not have access to the `useFormControlContext` hook out of the box, we need to create a wrapper function:

     <!--tab: MUI-Form-with-DX-editors.tsx-->
-    // In accordance with MUI conventions, we should not capitalize the name of the wrapper function const dX_MUI_Form_Wrapper_HOC = (DXComponent: any, componentName: keyof FormData) => (props: any) => { const { onValueChange, ...restProps } = props;
+    // In accordance with MUI conventions, do not capitalize the name of the wrapper function const dX_MUI_Form_Wrapper_HOC = (DXComponent: any, componentName: keyof FormData) => (props: any) => { const { onValueChange, ...restProps } = props;
         const value = useFormControlContext()?.value as FormData;